Remintonnn/schematica-gen/README.md

-# schematica gen
+# schematica gen(NOT DONE YET DON'T USE)
-A python script that converts .nbs from [Open Note Block Studio](https://github.com/OpenNBS/OpenNoteBlockStudio) into .schem to help you build it in game functions the same as the build-in one, but with some bug fixs and improvement
+A python script that converts .nbs from [Open Note Block Studio](https://github.com/OpenNBS/OpenNoteBlockStudio) into .schem to help you build it in game functions the same as the build-in one in Note Block Studio, but with some bug fixs and improvement

 ## Table of Contents
 * [General Info](#general-information)